 We don’t choose how people treat us but we can choose how we react to it.

-We’ll feel hurt and furious in the present by holding onto that hate is poison in our blood.
-I’d reacted in the worst way possible, but letting my hatred seep deep inside my spirit and poison me slowly.
+We’ll feel hurt and furious in the present but holding onto that hate is poison in our blood.
+I’d reacted in the worst way possible, by letting my hatred seep deep inside my spirit and poison me slowly.

 It was as if I’d woken from a nightmare and there was no monster chasing me.
 There never had been.
 It was only my own mind.